Diamonds are Great Movie Characters

 Truth is, reality and fiction sometimes come hand in hand.
 Not only because real-life burglars can be as daring as Danny Ocean’s 11, 12 or 13, but also because a good movie involves a lot of research.
 The ingenuity of the scenarios is often guided by a true knowledge of diamonds, high jewelry, and history.

-It may not have hit the jackpot like Ocean’s 11, but Ocean’s 8 is one of the smartest movies about diamonds.
+It may not have hit the jackpot like Ocean’s 11, but Ocean’s 8 is one of the smartest movies about diamonds and features one of the most famous movie necklaces.
 It is the first to have highlighted the importance of jewelry setting.
 In this all-female cast, the lead role is played by the gigantic “Toussaint Necklace.”
 Named after the historic designer of Cartier, Jeanne Toussaint, it is a replica of a necklace that Jacques Cartier designed for the Maharajah of Nawanagar in the 1930s.
 To smuggle the 500-carat “most beautiful cascade of colored diamonds in the world” in broad daylight during the Met Gala, Sandra Bullock’s character called on an expert.
-In a few minutes, the jeweler Amita, portrayed by Mindy Kaling, dismantled the dummy masterpiece.
+In a few minutes, the diamond jeweler Amita, portrayed by Mindy Kaling, dismantled the dummy masterpiece.
 It had required 4,200 hours from the best Cartier craftsmen to recreate.

 Cinema is Diamond’s Best Friend

-In very rare occurrences, the search for truthfulness leads to actual diamond jewelry playing on set.
-To make the Crawleys’ tiaras even more regal when Queen Mary comes to visit Downton Abbey, Emmy-nominated costume designer Anna Robbins directly asked Bentley & Skinner.
-Although it is challenging for insurance, borrowing vintage jewelry was the smartest way to be accurate.
+In very rare occurrences, the search for truthfulness leads to actual diamond jewelry being used in films.
+To make the Crawleys’ diamond tiaras even more regal when Queen Mary comes to visit Downton Abbey, Emmy-nominated costume designer Anna Robbins directly asked Bentley & Skinner.
+Although it is challenging for insurance, borrowing vintage jewelry was the smartest way to be accurate about featuring replica jewelry for a given time period.
 Established in 1880s, this antique London institution is selling ‘by Royal Appointment to Her Majesty the Queen and His Royal Highness the Prince of Wales.’

 Marilyn Monroe’s song in Gentlemen Prefer Blondes said it all: “I don’t mean rhinestones.”
 Cinema doesn’t fool around with diamonds.
 Most movies play by the rules and embrace the craft of jewelers when they tell a diamond story.
 Otherwise, they know that the wonderful illusion of cinema would never work.